 US Federal Aid

-The United States Department of Education has accredited JCU to administer various loans to eligible students as part of the William D. Ford Federal Direct Loan Program.
+The United States Department of Education has approved JCU to administer loans as part of the William D. Ford Federal Direct Loan Program.
 Loans under this program, known as ‘direct loans’, are low-interest loans to help students and their parents meet the costs of tertiary education.
 The US Department of Education, rather than a financial institution, provides the loan under US Title IV legislation.

-Other loans under the Title IV legislation include Pell Grants, Perkins Loans and Direct Stafford Loans.
-As these loans are not available to students studying outside the United States, JCU cannot award aid under these programs.
+Other federal funding under the Title IV legislation include Pell Grants and Perkins Loans, however these are not available to students studying outside the United States and JCU cannot award aid under these programs.
 However, JCU can arrange for loan repayments to be deferred while you attend JCU at least half-time.

-The US Department of Education federal school code for JCU is G12206
+The US Department of Education federal school code for JCU Townsville or Cairns campus is G12206

 If you have further questions, please contact financialaid@jcu.edu.au

-To receive a Financial Aid offer from JCU, you must have received an Offer Letter from our Admissions office, and for a program which is eligible for US Federal Aid (see Program Eligibility section), and have completed a FAFSA for the correct loan period (with the JCU school code), and be deemed an eligible student (see Student Eligibility section).
+To receive a Financial Aid offer from JCU, you must have received an Offer Letter from our Admissions office, for a program which is eligible for US Federal Aid (see Program Eligibility section), have completed a FAFSA for the correct loan period (including the JCU school code), and be deemed an eligible student (see Student Eligibility section) enrolling at an eligible JCU campus.
+The same applies for continuing students who are already enrolled in a course at JCU and are seeking loans for the first time, or are seeking further loans.

 If you do not receive a financial aid offer within the timeframe specified below, or you complete your FAFSA after (or close to) the application deadline, please contact financialaid@jcu.edu.au

-Once you have accepted your financial aid offer, you will receive an email when the loan disbursement is due.
-It is a requirement that you complete disbursement authority and provide bank account information (if applicable) BEFORE the disbursement can proceed - it will not happen automatically.
-A face-to-face meeting with the financial aid administrator is usually required to complete a disbursement authority.
+It is also a requirement that you complete a disbursement authority and provide bank account information (if applicable) BEFORE the disbursement can proceed - this will not happen automatically.
+A face-to-face meeting with the financial aid administrator is required to complete a disbursement authority.

 To be eligible for US Federal Student Aid, you must meet a range of criteria as stipulated by the US Department of Education.